Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Aside from the long name, the ASUS Transformer Pad Infinity TF700T is the best Android tablet there is, and potentially the best 10” tablet on the market today.
 It’s capable of laying this claim by exceptional performance, a wonderful array of software applications and powerful hardware, and a brilliant display that’s only true rival is Apple’s own Retina panel on the iPad.
+But if you want to learn more about the lightest and thinnest tablet created by Asus, read the ASUS VivoTab T600 Review.

 What makes the TF700T so great?
 Let’s start with the hardware.